 Learn what is worsted weight yarn to know when and when not to use it.
-Also known as 10-ply and Aran, depending on where you live, it has a not-so-low and not-too-high weight.
-Knowing more about it is essential since it’s one of the factors that contribute to the success of your artistry projects.
+Also known as 10-ply and Aran, depending on where you live, it is a medium-weight yarn, particularly popular in the US.
+Learning more about worsted weight yarn is essential since using the correct yarn is one factor that contributes to the success of your crochet and knitting projects.

-Before we talk about what is worsted weight yarn in detail, we first need to understand what yarn weight is and the different weight categories.
-That said, yarn weight refers to how thin or thick the strand is rather than how physically heavy or light it is.
-It relies on how many strands have been put together and the process used in manufacturing the yarn.
+Before we discuss what is worsted weight yarn in detail, we first need to understand what yarn weight is and the different weight categories.
+Yarn weight refers to how thin or thick the strand is rather than how physically heavy or light it is.
+It reflects how many strands have been put together and the process used in manufacturing the yarn.

 The Craft Yarn Council (CYC) Standard

-To ensure each yarn weight category is the same across the board, the Craft Yarn Council was established in 1981.
-This non-profit trade association comprises some of the most leading accessory and yarn manufacturers, book publishers, magazines, and consultants.
+To ensure a standard yarn weight system and category, the Craft Yarn Council was established in 1981.
+This non-profit trade association comprises some of the leading accessory and yarn manufacturers, book publishers, magazines, and consultants.

 Do note that some manufacturers don’t use the CYC standard label.
-They use specific weight names, depending on where the yarn has been manufactured, which might be an easier way of knowing what is worsted weight yarn.
-Therefore, you must familiarize yourself with the various terms, especially if you use several yarn brands for your projects.
+Depending on where the yarn has been manufactured, they use specific weight names, which might be an easier way of knowing what is worsted weight yarn.

 |#0||2 ply||1 ply||Lace or Laceweight|